 You can reply that basing compensation on market data of how competitive local labor markets are is more accurate in paying employees fairly with competitive wages.
 You also want to remind your workers that salaries by location are not new; many organizations have already been paying employees based on their location–even before COVID-19.

 Seriously, we won't be able to give you the absolute answer to this issue, and it is largely something that depends on how you want to run your business and build your team, but here's a quick overview.

 A globally universal salary allows you to:

-- distribute a globally fair and universal salary to everyone
+- distribute a globally fair and universal compensation to everyone

-- minimize effort to keep track of nomads and frequent movers
+- minimize the effort to keep track of nomads and frequent movers

-- create a fair environment for folks that have or want to live in a low-cost location and way (for various reasons)
+- create a suitable environment for folks that have or want to live in a low-cost location and way (for various reasons)